florian-h05/linux_openhab-misc/openhab/reverse-proxy/README.md

 * [BasicAuth](#BasicAuth) with username and password
 * [client certificate](#client-certificate) auth with a certificate for each client

-Client certificate auth is more secure than BasicAuth, but it is more work to use it in daily life.
+Client certificate auth is more secure than BasicAuth, but it is more work to configure it.
 ***
 ## BasicAuth